 What are the best vegetarian restaurants in Barcelona?

 There are many amazing vegetarian restaurants in Barcelona to choose from!
 Here are just a few of the best: Arc Iris (the og.), Vegetalia (value), Bubita (tapas) and Teresa Charles (fine dining).
 But there is a whole host of vegetarian restaurants in Barcelona, particularly in the Born, Eixample and the Raval.

 Still Looking for Vegetarian Restaurants in Barcelona?

 There you have it, the top Barcelona vegetarian restaurants all in one article!
 Now all you have to do is decide what you’ll be eating tonight… vegetables or vegetables?

-If you’ve got any questions about the restaurants or anything else regarding your Barcelona visit don’t be shy.
+If you’ve got any questions, be they about vegetarian restaurants in Barcelona or anything else on your visit, don’t be shy.

 Bon Appetit 🥑